Dizzydz99/ECEM202A_project/docs/report.md

 (3) Arduino Nano 33 Deployment:

 After building and training the Tensorflow model, the pretrained model is converted to TensorFlow Lite and then encoded the model in an Arduino header file.
+The model is then deployed on Arduino Nano 33 and take the current acceleration and current magnetometer readings as well as the previous gyro estimation.
+The output is the estimation of current gyro.
+The output data can be use in visualization and for further analysis.

 (4) Visualization:

+The inclination angles using sensor readings and the output of the neural network can be used in Processing for visualization, to illustrate the performance of the output data.